How Long Does Percocet Stay in Your System?

 Withdrawal from Percocet

-Anyone addicted to Percocet or any other opioid should consult a medical professional before attempting to quit, as withdrawal symptoms can be extremely unpleasant, and cravings can be intense.
-Addiction treatment centers may gradually wean a client off the medication or substitute an opioid dependence treatment medication to minimize these effects.
+Anyone addicted to Percocet or any other opioid should consult a medical professional before attempting to quit, as withdrawal symptoms can be extremely unpleasant and cravings can be intense.
+Addiction treatment centers can provide medically assisted detox to ensure the patient is as safe and as comfortable as possible.

 Percocet withdrawal symptoms include: